- Los Angeles Unified School District

 Development

-- Bonding & Certification - Learn how to increase your company's bonding capacity through the U.S. SBA's Surety Bond Guarantee Program, and participate in Contractor BondWorks, the District's bond and finance assistance program.
-Contractors will also apply for the LAUSD Small Business Enterprise (SBE) certification for future recognition in the District's 25% SBE goal.
+- Bonding & Certification - Learn how to increase your company's bonding capacity, and how to apply for the LAUSD Small Business Enterprise (SBE) certification to gain future recognition in the District's 25% SBE participation goal.

-- Public Contract Law - An LAUSD attorney will walk contractors through a contract and explain its components to familiarize and better prepare their company to comply with contract performance requirements, and to understand both short and long-term expectations.
-A thorough overview of the General Conditions will also be conducted to acquaint contractors with common public sector contracting terms and conditions.
-This seminar includes a briefing on the District's Owner Controlled Insurance Program (OCIP), the Field Act and the processes for stop notices, change orders, and subcontractor substitution.
+- General Conditions - A contract administrator will guide contractors through the general conditions explaining key components to help them better understand and comply with contract performance requirements.
+This session includes an overview of common public sector contracting terms and conditions, as well as a briefing on the District's Owner Controlled Insurance Program (OCIP), the Field Act and the processes for stop notices, change orders, and subcontractor substitution.

-- Principles of Scheduling - A seasoned construction scheduler will show contractors the principals of developing a project schedule using Primavera software as required by LAUSD contract specifications.
+- Principles of Scheduling & Estimating - A seasoned construction scheduler will introduce the principals of developing a project schedule as required by LAUSD contract specifications.
+A lead estimator will guide you through the estimating process in a hands-on curriculum-based setting.

-- How to bid on LAUSD Informal and Formal Contracts - Capture new contracting opportunities by learning how to prepare a bid and manage informal (under $95,200) and formal competitive contracts (above $95,200).
-Acquire up-to-date information on LAUSD's bidding policies to successfully compete and meet contract performance requirements.
-Get an overview of the contract process, from the pre-bid phase, through the bid and award phase, and project completion.
+- How to bid on LAUSD Informal and Formal Contracts - Learn how to pursue new contracting opportunities by understanding how to prepare bid for both informal contracts and competitive formal contracts.
+This session provides up-to-date information on LAUSD's bidding policies, including an overview of the contract process from the pre-bid phase through the bid submission, award, and project completion.

-- How to develop a Safety Plan - Cal OSHA Consultation Service will guide you through the process of developing an Injury & Illness Prevention Program (IIPP) and Hazard Communication Program to facilitate compliance with the California Occupational Safety and Health Act (Cal/OSHA).
-Cal OSHA requires all California employers to provide and maintain a safe and healthful workplace for its employees.
+- How to develop a Safety Plan - A safety Director will guide you through the development of an Injury & Illness Prevention Program (IIPP) and Hazard Communication Program, helping your business comply with the California Occupational Safety and Health Act (Cal/OSHA).

-- LAUSD Contractor Prequalification - LAUSD will guide you through the Contractor Pre-qualification Questionnaire (including Safety Pre-qualification) in a hands-on workshop environment.
-Safety and Contractor Prequalification is required to bid on informal and formal contracts, respectively.
+- LAUSD Contractor Prequalification - LAUSD will guide you through the Contractor Pre-qualification Questionnaire in a hands-on workshop environment.
+Safety and Contractor Prequalification is required to bid on all contracts.

-- Labor Compliance and Project Stabilization Agreement (PSA) - Avoid Labor Code violations that can adversely affect your bottom line.
-Obtain clear and easy access to compliance tools to ensure that your business adheres to Department of Labor laws and regulations, specifically certified payroll and prevailing wage requirements.
+- Labor Compliance and Project Stabilization Agreement (PSA) – Learn how to avoid Labor Code violations by gaining access to compliance tools and resources to ensure adherence to Department of Labor laws and regulations, including certified payroll and prevailing wage requirements.
 This seminar also includes a briefing on the Project Stabilization Agreement (PSA), and the "We Build" Program.

 Program Graduates